Slipped upper femoral epiphysis

 Slipped upper femoral epiphysis (SUFE), also known as a slipped capital femoral epiphysis (SCFE), (plural: epiphyses) is a relatively common condition affecting the physis of the proximal femur in adolescents.
 It is one of the commonest hip abnormalities in adolescence and is bilateral in ~20% of cases.

-Slipped upper femoral epiphysis is more common in boys than girls and more common in Afro-Caribbeans than Caucasians.
+Slipped upper femoral epiphysis is more common in boys than girls and more common in African Caribbean patients than Caucasian patients.
 The age of presentation is somewhat dependent on gender with boys presenting later (10-17 years) than girls (8-15 years) 2.
 Obesity is a significant risk factor.

 Patients present with hip pain progressing to a limp and even leg length discrepancy.